Reading Breast Implant Sizing

 Unique Results For Every Body Shape

 Remember, every woman has a unique body.
 It is important to choose an implant that will enhance your features.
-This is possible through a thorough consultation with Dr. Reedy or Dr. Fernandez, who will provide you with sample implants to look at and try on.
+This is possible through a thorough consultation with one of our board certified plastic surgeons, who will provide you with sample implants to look at and try on.
 He will also spend a good portion of the consultation discussing your goals and concerns with you.

 Which Shape Will Suit Me the Best?

 With so many breast implant options, it may be confusing not knowing which one is best.
 This decision can be very simple.
 The shape of your implants depends on the shape of your breasts before surgery.
 The surgery can change the size, but not the underlying basic shape of your breasts.
 The shape and symmetry of the ribcage and muscles, breastbone shape and depth, breast volume and type of skin all need to be considered before finalizing the shape.

 What Type of Incision Should I Go For?